nstack-io/docs/docs/API.md

 #### What is a GUID?
 A GUID (Globally unique identifier) is a unique identifier.
 It should be generated **once** and used in all future requests from the device.

-The Nstack SDK will handle creation and storing of the guid on the device.
+The NStack SDK will handle creation and storing of the guid on the device.
 If you are using the API instead of the SDK  you can create your own GUID/UUID by using the UUID class in java (Universally Unique Identifier).

-val uuid = UUID.randomUUID().toString()
+`val uuid = UUID.randomUUID().toString()`

-It is important that you only generate it once and store it otherwise features like ratereminder will not work.
+It is important that you only generate it once and store it otherwise features like Rate Reminder will not work.

 #### Should I use the NStack SDKs or access the API directly?